Skip to content

 3. Lodge Financial Assistance Documents with ASIC

-In addition, the company must lodge the notice of the general meeting and explanatory statement, along with a Form 2602, with ASIC.
+In addition, the company must lodge the notice of the general meeting and explanatory statement, along with the Form 2602, with ASIC.

 4. Send the Notice of the Meeting to Shareholders